-As foon as Mr. de la Barre had dispatch'd this Canow, he sent Mr. le Moine to the Village of the Onnontagues, which lay about eighteen Leagues up the River.
-This Mr. le Moine was a Gentleman of Normandy, and highly esteem'd by the Iroquese, who call'd call'd him Akonessan, i. e. the Partridge.
-His Orders were, to indeavour by all means to bring along with him some of the old standers of that Nation; and accordingly he return'd in a few days, accompany'd with one of their most considerable Grandees, who had a Train of thirty young Warriours, and was diffinguish'd by the Title of the Grangula: As foon as he debarqued, Mr. de la Barre sent him a Present of Bread and Wine, and of thirty Salmon-Trouts, which they fish'd in that place in such plenty, that they brought up a hundred at one cast of a Net: At the same time he gave the Grandee to understand, that he congratulated his Arrival, and would be glad to have an Interview with him after he had rested himself for some days.
-You must know that he had us'd the precaution of fending the fick back to the Colony, that the Iroquefe might not perceive the weakness of his Forces; and to favour the Stratagem, Mr. le Moine represented to the Grangula, that the Body of the Army was left behind at Fort Frontenac, and that the Troops he faw in our Camp, were the General's Guards. unhappily one of the Iroquese that had a smattering of the French Tongue, having stroul'd in the Nighttime towards our Tents, over-heard what we faid, and fo reveal'd the Secret.
-Two days after their arrival, the Grangula gave notice to Mr. de la Barre that he was ready for an Interview; and accordingly an hour being appointed, the whole Company appear'd as the figure represents it.
+\ Forest Rangers.
+These News were very acceptable to Mr. de la Barre; but at the same time he was very call'd him Akouessan, i. c. the Partridge.
+His Orders were, to endeavour by all means to bring along with him some of the Old-standers of that Nation; and accordingly he return'd in a few Days, accompany'd with one of their most considerable Grandees, who had a Train of thirty young Warriors, and was distinguish'd by the Title of the Grangula.
+As foon as he debarqued, Mr. de la Barre sent him a Present of Bread and Wine, and of thirty Salmon-Trouts, which they fish'd in that Place in such Plenty, that they brought up a hundred at one Cast of a Net: At the fame time he gave the Grandee to understand, that he congratulated his Arrival, and would be glad to have an Interview with him after he had rested himself for some Days.
+You must know that he had us'd the Precaution of sending the Sick back to the Colony, that the Iroquefe might not perceive the Weakness of his Forces; and to favour the Statagem, Mr. le Moine represented to the Grangula, that the Body of the Army was left behind at Fort Frontenac, and that the Troops he faw in our Camp, where the General's Guards.
+But unhappily one of the Iroquese that had a Smattering of the French Tongue, having stroul'd in the Nighttime towards our Tents, over-heard what we faid, and so reveal'd the Secret.
+Two Days after their Arrival, the Grangula gave notice to Mr. de la Barre that he was ready for an Interview; and accordingly an Hour being appointed, the whole Company appear'd as the Figure represents it.